 Blistered hands and aching backs are common complaints after digging or hoeing.
 Sometimes it is not only the gardener who is damaged.
 Digging and hoeing can damage the roots of wanted plants, reducing their vigour and encouraging the formation of suckers.

-Few of us have enough time to do the jobs we enjoy, so finding a way of saving time on weeding is a big benefit.
+Few of us have enough time to do the jobs we enjoy so finding a way of saving time on weeding is a big benefit.
 It is possible to treat large areas quickly and with little effort.
-Apart from the selfish benefit of saving time and effort, there are cultural benefits to using modern weedkillers.
+Apart from the selfish benefit of saving time and effort, there are cultural benefits to using modern weedkillers that are glyphosate free and will naturally breakdown in the soil such as Roundup Weed Control.

 1. Mulch your flower bed